SAFCSP-Team/cpp-class-project/README.md

 ### Problem

-Build employees class, with the mentioned properties and methods below:
+Build employees class, with the mentioned properties and methods below.

 ### Implementation